-Financial State of Nashua
+Financial State of Manchester

-Nashua, New Hampshire, along with most municipalities, has a balanced budget requirement.
+Manchester, New Hampshire, and most municipalities have a balanced budget requirement.
 This rule is in place to prevent future financial difficulties and enhance accountability.
 As the Governmental Accounting Standards Board (GASB) points out, these requirements are "to require financing and spending practices that enable governmental entities to avoid financial difficulty and to live within their means."
 Another objective of balanced budget requirements is accountability; elected officials should be accountable for the tax dollars they spend.
 Former U.S. Treasury official Frank Cavanaugh said it best, "Politicians should not have the pleasure of spending (getting votes) without the pain of taxing (losing votes)."